ribasco/async-gamequery-lib/README.md

         SourceQueryAggregate result = new SourceQueryAggregate(address);

         //Combining all queries in one call
-        //Note: `Functions::selectFirst` is simply a utility function which returns the first argument of the callback CompletableFuture<SourceQueryAggregate> resultFuture = CompletableFuture.completedFuture(result)
+        //Note: `Functions::selectFirst` is simply a utility function which returns the first argument of the callback (Refer to the examples section for the source)
+        CompletableFuture<SourceQueryAggregate> resultFuture = CompletableFuture.completedFuture(result)
                                                                                 .thenCombine(client.getInfo(address).handle(result.ofType(SourceQueryType.INFO)), Functions::selectFirst)
                                                                                 .thenCombine(client.getPlayers(address).handle(result.ofType(SourceQueryType.PLAYERS)), Functions::selectFirst)